cityjson/RhinoCityJSON/README.md

 * Metadata Keys.
 The keys of the Metadata stored in the files.
 * Metadata Values.
 The values of the Metadata stored in the files.
 * LoD.
 LoD levels stored in the files.
-* Material Keys.
-Key output representing the material list stored in the files (will be changed).
-* Material Values.
-Color output representing the material list stored in the files (Will be changed).
+* Materials.
+The materials that are stored in the file.

 ### Settings
 The Settings component gives the user more control over the Simple Reader and Reader component.